Data centers with custom scenarios

 If you have a Persona or Lead scoring with more that 10 rules, only the first 10 rules will be processed.

-- It is not recommended to use the email property for defining a conversion visitor segment to track and for defining the audience in the campaign.
+- It is not recommended to use the email property for defining a conversion visitor segment to track.
 For details, see Audience defined by identifier property.

 - If you use one and the same interaction with positive and negative conditions for different features, you may get misleading reports.
 For example, you define a touchpoint as visit progress.com and define a conversion by segmenting the audience to track with did not visit progress.com.
 The conversion rate uplift which you get in this case will be misleading.

 - To have any statistic in the New contacts summary, the conversion you define needs to include an interaction that prompts visitors to register and provide their email addresses.

 For the purposes of the demo generation data center, this excludes filling out a form or subscribing for a newsletter, for example.
 This metric will also be zero if no visitors completed the event.
 For details about this summary report, see New contacts.

 - Segmenting visitors to track or an audience with multiple rules for one and the same contact property is not supported.
-For example, if a rule states: FirstName” starts with P AND FirstName ends with son, a visitor can match just one of the rules and therefore will not qualify as part of the conversion or campaign.
+For example, if a rule states: FirstName” starts with P AND FirstName ends with son, a visitor can match just one of the rules and therefore will not qualify as part of the conversion.

 ||If you define more that 4 lead scoring stages, statistics will be unrealistic due to data distribution.